Max3lord/rsschool-cv/cv.md

 ## About Me:

 Hi my name is Max!
+I'm new to programming.
+My goal is to be a frontend developer

+## Skills:

+I'm just starting:

+- HTML
+- CSS
+- JS

+## Code exampel:

+#fView {
+ background-color:#0094ff;
+ height: 500px;
+ margin: 25px;
+}